We begin with light

 Double slit experiment with electrons

-Re-examining the original double slit experiment using particles
+Re-examining the original double slit experiment using

 Trying to examine the process